Brooklyn-based veteran, small business and political campaign strategist, former editor, and practicing journalist for over 30 years.

 Institutionalized processes that enforce, entrench, and perpetuate Black nobodiness serve to continue to denigrate Black people.
-In 2017, it's all about white fear that drives this move to reinforce and strengthen Black nobodiness.
+In the 21st century, it's white fear that drives this move to reinforce and strengthen Black nobodiness.
 It's the fear of losing white privilege.
 As Black writer Toni Morrison wrote in an essay, "there are 'people of color' everywhere, threatening to erase this long-understood definition of America.
 And what then?
 Another black President?
 A predominantly black Senate?
 Three black Supreme Court Justices?
 The threat is frightening."
 She goes on to say that "white people's conviction of their natural superiority is being lost."

 The fact is that enforcing "Black nobodiness" started during slavery, endured and was re-defined in the Jim Crow Era, and has morphed into another demon that drives, discriminative housing, disproportionate incarceration, and wages and other benefits skewered towards white empowerment and Black disenfranchisement.
 Take so-called public housing projects for example.
 These housing projects across the nation that herd Black and Brown peoples into ghettoized modern reservations enforce rules that corner Black and Brown people into housing that is built to purposefully disenfranchise them.